sophi-li/eat-play-drink/README.md

 - User can reset the map locations

 ## Future Application Features
-- [ ] Locations have more than one type tag
+- [ ] Locations have more than one or a sub type tag
 - [ ] Locations have different pins based on type
-- [ ] User can see a list of locations
+- [ ] User can see a list of locations on side panel

 ## Technologies
 HTML, CSS, Javascript, Google Maps API